Deco20/musical-lights/README.md

 `sudo apt-get update`
 `sudo apt-get upgrade`

-Note: Programs are also available via this repository.
+Note: Programs are also available via this repository within the /osp and /ProgramsAndLibraries directories.

 ###GIT (For ease of acquisition of some programs)